-At the 21stAnnual Meeting of ICCAT (Vilamoura (Portugal), November 2016), it was decided to allocate 1,486t of big-eye tuna quota to the Republic of Korea for 2018.
+At the 21st Special Meeting of ICCAT Dubrovnik (Croatia), November 2018), it will be decided to allocate of big-eye tuna quota to the Republic of Korea for 2019.
 The authorized fishing vessels catching Tropical Tuna in the Convention Area will be tentatively less than fourteen large-scale tuna longline vessels (LSTLV).